Leading the Way

 Common Reading Books

 In fall 2019, over 85.8% of Texas State’s first-year students reported reading part or all of the Common Reading book (reported on a Likert scale).
 For comparison, a leading peer institution reported in 2016 that roughly half of its students did not read their book at all.
 At the same time, outside research by then-doctoral student Kali Morgan (University of South Florida) determined that more Texas State students read ¾-to-all of their book (35.1%) than read less than ¼ (33.6%).
-Additional sources: Texas State course evaluations for University Seminar (US 1100) classes, fall semesters 2015-2018, and a report shared by a peer program at the Annual Conference on the First-Year Experience, 2016.
+Additional sources: Texas State course evaluations for University Seminar (US 1100) classes, fall semesters 2015-2019, and a report shared by a peer program at the Annual Conference on the First-Year Experience, 2016.